Dog Dementia: Recognizing & Treating It

-Dog dementia is a cognitive disorder in dogs associated with effects similar to those of Alzheimer’s in humans.
+Dog dementia, also known as Canine Cognitive Dysfunction (CCD), is a cognitive disorder in dogs associated with effects similar to those of Alzheimer’s in humans.
 It’s a condition related to the aging of a dog’s brain, which leads to changes in behavior and primarily affects memory, learning, and comprehension.
-The initial symptoms of dog dementia are often mild, but they gradually worsen over time.
-Clinical signs of dementia are found in 50 percent of dogs over the age of 11, and it is actually estimated that by the age of 15, 68 percent of dogs will suffer from dementia.
+Moreover, clinical signs of dementia are found in 50% of dogs over the age of 11.

 What are the symptoms and signs of dog dementia?

 The symptoms of dog dementia are extensive, ranging from mild to severe as the disease progresses.
-These are some of the most common symptoms of dog dementia:
+Initial symptoms of dog dementia are often mild, but they gradually worsen over time.
+Below are the most common symptoms of dog dementia: